BimmerGestalt/AAIdrive/README.md

   - (Optional) Add a [Google Maps API key](https://developers.google.com/maps/documentation/android-sdk/signup) to `~/.gradle/gradle.properties` as a property named `AndroidAutoIdrive_GmapsApiKey`.
 This key should have access to Maps SDK for Android, Places API, and Directions API.
   - Check out the project in Android Studio, then `Build > Make Project`
   - From the commandline, with an Android build environment set up, `./gradlew assemble` should work too

+Besides building the entire project, Android Studio also offers a convenient "Run app" method to build and directly install to a connected phone.
+Use the Build Variants panel to select a specific version to install.